Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer

 Classically, computationally tractable options for trial wavefunctions are limited to states such as a single mean-field determinant (e.g.~a Hartree-Fock state), a linear combination of mean-field states, a simple form of the electron-electron pair (two-body) correlator (usually called a Jastrow factor) applied to mean-field states, or some other physically motivated transformations applied to mean-field states such as backflow approaches.\cite{Becca2017Nov} On the other hand, any wavefunction preparable with a quantum circuit is a candidate for a trial wavefunction on a quantum computer, including more general two-body correlators.
 These trial wavefunctions will be referred to as ``quantum'' trial wavefunctions.

-To be more concrete, there is currently no efficient classical algorithm to estimate (to additive error) the overlap between $|\phi_i(\tau)\rangle$ and certain complex quantum trial wavefunctions $|\Psi_T\rangle\rangle$ such as unitary coupled-cluster with singles and doubles\cite{Bartlett1989Feb} or the multiscale entanglement renormalization ansatz, even when $|\phi_i(\tau)\rangle$ is simply a computational basis state or a Slater determinant.\cite{Evenbly2015Nov} Since quantum computers can efficiently approximate $\langle \Psi_T|\phi_i(\tau)\rangle$, there is a potential quantum advantage in this task as well as its particular use in QMC.
-This offers a different route towards quantum advantage in ground-state fermion simulations as compared to VQE, which instead seeks quantum advantage in the variational energy evaluation.
-We also note that VQE may be used to generate a sophisticated trial wavefunction which alone would not be sufficient to achieve high accuracy, but might offer quantitative accuracy and quantum advantage when used as a trial wavefunction in our approach.
+To be more concrete, there is currently no efficient classical algorithm to estimate (to additive error) the overlap between $|\phi_i(\tau)\rangle$ and certain complex quantum trial wavefunctions $|\Psi_T\rangle$ such as unitary coupled-cluster with singles and doubles\cite{Bartlett1989Feb} or the multiscale entanglement renormalization ansatz,\cite{Evenbly2015Nov} even when $|\phi_i(\tau)\rangle$ is simply a computational basis state or a Slater determinant.
+Since quantum computers can efficiently approximate $\langle \Psi_T|\phi_i(\tau)\rangle$, there is a potential quantum advantage in this task as well as its particular use in QMC.
+This offers a different route towards quantum advantage in ground-state fermion simulations as compared to VQE, which instead seeks an advantage in the variational energy evaluation.
+We expand on this discussion of quantum advantage in \app{quantumadvantage}.
+We also note that VQE may be used to generate a sophisticated trial wavefunction which alone would not be sufficient to achieve high accuracy, but might offer quantitative accuracy and even quantum advantage when used as a trial wavefunction in our approach.

 Our quantum-classical hybrid QMC algorithm (QC-QMC) utilizes quantum trial wavefunctions while performing the majority of imaginary time evolution on a classical computer, and is summarized in \cref{fig:fig1}(c).
 In essence, on a classical computer one performs imaginary time evolution for each wavefunction statistical sample, $|\phi_i(\tau)\rangle$, and collects observables such as the ground state energy estimate, $E^{(i)}(\tau)$.
 During this procedure, a constraint associated with the quantum trial wavefunction is imposed to control the sign problem.
 To perform the constrained time evolution, the only quantity that needs to be calculated on the quantum computer is the overlap between the trial wavefunction, $|\Psi_T\rangle$, and the statistical sample of the wavefunction at imaginary time $\tau$, $|\phi_i(\tau)\rangle$.